andrewchungxam/AzureADB2CExplanation/README.md

 GraphURI
 Scope

-Let’s define them in the simplest terms:
+#Let’s define them in the simplest terms: <br />
-Azure AD B2C: Tech that allows you to add/edit/delete users + and allows these users (controlled) access to your backend API.
+Azure AD B2C: Tech that allows you to add/edit/delete users + and allows these users to have controlled access to your backend API.  <br />
 Tenant: tenant is the “folder” or “container” where you define an Azure AD B2C instance and where you define “applications”.
-“Application” are either the web endpoints or mobile apps that you are trying to make available to certain users who authenticate.
+“Application” are either the web endpoints or mobile apps that you are trying to make available to certain users who authenticate. <br />
-ClientId: Applications are assigned an Id, this is called the ClientId.
+ClientId: Applications in the portal are assigned an Id, this is called the ClientId. <br />
 SignupOrSigninPolicy/EditProfilePolicy: Policies define the types of interaction flows users will see/have access to.  (ie. allowing signing up for an account or allowing a user to edit an existing account.
 Rather than coding any of this - common flows are defined as policies; policies can be slightly customized.
-You assign policies to an Application.
+You assign policies to an Application. <br /> <br />

 BackendService:
 GraphURI: This would simply be a backend API - obviously this api will give your user access to useful data